tfpauly/draft-happy-eyeballs-v3/draft-pauly-v6ops-happy-eyeballs-v3.md

 address synthesis for them.
 The solution is similar to "Bump-in-the- Host" {{!RFC6535}} but is implemented inside the Happy Eyeballs library.

+Note that IPv4 addresses in 127.0.0.0/8 are often directly routable and do not require NAT64 address synthesis.
+Also, IPv4 addresses in the {{!RFC1918}} space can be routed incorrectly if the NAT64 gateway does not have routes for that address space.

 When an IPv4 address is passed into the library instead of a hostname, the device queries the network for the NAT64 prefix using "Discovery of the IPv6 Prefix Used for IPv6 Address Synthesis"